rubensworks/article-privacy-decentralized/content/solution.md

 </figure>

-SIMON Change this example so that it aligns with the use case scenario
+SIMON: Change this example so that it aligns with the use case scenario
 * All foaf:member of ex:Company1 which have at least 1 vcard:hasEmail, are permitted to perform acl:Read over all quads of File 1.
 * Everyone is permitted to read rdf:type quads of File 1 and File 2 {:.todo}